Table of Contents

 - How to get a Letter of Recommendation, and

-Use the points in these blogs to draft your university application documents.
+- If you want to build your profile seamlessly, use the points in these blogs to draft your university application documents.

 - Make sure to add your achievements and other points that can make your profile stand out from the crowd.